 - Download and Install Minecraft Launcher Vanilla

 - Download and Install Fabric Installer for Vanilla Launcher

-- Run recently downloaded .jar file, choose the version you want and press “Install.”
+- Run the recently downloaded .jar file, choose the version you want, and press “Install.”

 - Press Start on Desktop